The Lords of Biddick in County Durham (Now Tyne and Wear)

 It is clear from Mr. Gyll's Manuscript, Christopher Sanderson of Eggleston and Robert

-Thornton (all of whom wrote in the mid 1600s) that the name of Sanderson originated with
+Thornton (all of whom wrote in the mid 1600s) that

-the names of the sons of Alexander de Biddick.
-Mr Gyll writes the name as "Sander-son"
+names of the sons of Alexander de Biddick.

-indicating the origin as "son of Sander".
+the origin as "son of Sander".
 "Sander" is an abbreviated version of "Alexander",

 pronounced "Alec-sander".
-Perhaps Alexander de Biddick was known as "Sander" to his close
+Perhaps Alexander de Biddick was known as "Sander" to his

 The de Biddick Family worshipped at and were buried at the Washington Village Church,

-about a mile up the road from the de Biddick Estate..
+about a mile up the road from the de Biddick Estate.

 The old church at Washington Village which was built on a hill, was thought to be of Saxon